 Guthrie Theater

 The Guthrie in Minneapolis offers Gateway tickets for $5.
-To qualify, you must be at least 18 years old and be enrolled in one or more of the following: TANF, MFIP, WIC, General Assistance, Medical Assistance, MinnesotaCare, Supplemental Security Income, Social Security Disability Benefits, SNAP, Section 8 or free/reduced school meals.
-Up to four tickets may be purchased for select performances by phone or at the Box Office
+To qualify, you must be at least 18 years old and be enrolled in one or more of the following: TANF, MFIP, WIC, General Assistance, Medical Assistance, MinnesotaCare, Supplemental Security Income, Social Security Disability Benefits, SNAP or Section 8.
+Up to four tickets may be purchased for select performances by phone or at the Box Office.
+There are some exclusions.

 For more information visit their website.